-THREE: Interview your selected candidates
+Step 3: Interview your selected candidates.

 The tailored interview guide is where Audition comes to life.
 You are finally in conversation with a potential star candidate and want to have a thorough conversation to understand how they are likely to show up in the role.